|Comparison||Compare with other hops|

-Galaxy hops are Australia’s and Hop Products of Australia’s (HPA) greatest success.
+Australian Galaxy hops are Australia’s and Hop Products of Australia’s (HPA) greatest success story.
 Breeding started in 1994 when an Australian female plant known as J78, which is progeny of the variety Pride of Ringwood, was crossed with a male derived from the high alpha German Perle.
-Galaxy hops were released by HPA in 2009.
+Galaxy hops were developed by Hop Products Australia in the mid-1990s, but not released until 2009.

 Flavor & Aroma Profile of Galaxy Hops

 Galaxy is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Galaxy hops have one of the highest concentrations of essential oils known in hops, which has contributed to its meteoric rise in popularity.
 Galaxy is often described as having a strong passion fruit aroma and flavor as well as blasts of clean citrus and peach.
 At times, you can also experience pineapple and tropical fruit hints.
 Galaxy hops are all tropical fruit with little to no floral, pine, or spice flavors or aromas.

 Galaxy is an extremely versatile hop variety.
 They can work compliment other hops perfectly, or take center stage as the primary flavor.
 Their high alpha acid content make them especially suited to late boil and dry hopping.
 Their distinctive mixture of citrus, passion fruit, peach and hints of grass is sure to stand out and create a beer like no other.

 Read More: The Most Common Hops Used in IPAs

 These are the common ranges that we've seen with Galaxy hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
 Learn more »